joagonzalez/api-seed/README.md

 # api-seed
-API seed written in Python using Flask and Flask RestX
+API seed written in Python using FastApi framework